oo7amitsharma/PostmanCollection/README.md

 Run the collection:
 1. Clone the code for collection: git clone https://github.com/oo7amitsharma/PostmanCollection.git
+2. Navigate to the directory where collection is present.
 2. Run below command to run collecton 10 times

    newman run ApiwithPostman.postman_collection.json -n 10